HENILCHOPRA/diabetic-retinopathy-wEfficientnet/README.md

   <li>Goal of this Project?</li>
   <ul>
-    <li>Here I have used the Kaggle dataset of high-resolution images of the human eye retina with the annotated severity levels.</li>
+    <li>Here I have used Kaggle dataset of high-resolution images of the human eye retina with the annotated severity levels.</li>
-    <li>I used a vanilla Efficient model (EfficientnetB3) model on resized 947 sample images of size (256,256,3).</li>
+    <li>For classification of severity of DR I used vanilla Efficient model (EfficientnetB3) model on resized 947 sample images of size (256,256,3).</li>
     <li>Post that I augmented the model with attention layers to focus on specific areas on learning features from that region.</li>
    </ul>
    <li>Credits</li>